 When betting fights, the more precise your prediction gets, the better the potential payout.

 Since specificity pays, “method of victory” bets are another popular option for betting on MMA fights, especially on very one-sided fights.
 You can select each fighter to win by KO/TKO or decision in boxing, while some MMA markets give the option of choosing each fighter to win by submission, KO/TKO or decision.
 You can also bet on the rare occurrence of a draw.

 Here’s an example of what that will look like on any given site.
 (We’ve cropped the table after five rounds to save space; ordinarily, it would list all 12 scheduled rounds.)

 |Conor McGregor in round five||+3300|

 For bettors looking for a bigger potential payout, it’s popular to parlay a few results from the same card together.
 (Not sure what I mean by “parlay?”
 Read this first.)
-Any moneyline, round or method of victory bet can be parlayed with an event from another fight.
-However, you can’t parlay two events from the same fight together, like the Mayweather moneyline (-800) and Mayweather winning in round three (+1600).
+Any moneyline, round or method of victory bet can be parlayed into an event from another fight.
+However, you can’t parlay two events from the same fight together.
+An example of this would be the Mayweather moneyline (-800) and Mayweather winning in round three (+1600).

-You can place single bets on both of those outcomes at one sportsbook, but you cannot tie them together in a parlay.
+You can place single bets on both of those outcomes at one sportsbook; you cannot tie them together in a parlay.